soutot/react-native-simple-chat/chatapp/README.md

-Simple chat window app using React Native (create-react-native-app) and Firebase
+Simple chat screen app using React Native (create-react-native-app) and Firebase

 It handles only a chat between 2 annonymous users in a hardcoded session.
 The propose is just to see how would it work with both technologies.